• Skip to primary navigation

 2. Separate your egg and place the white into a separate bowl with the lemon juice.

-3. Slowly add the powdered sugar to the mixture and slowly start to mix it.
+3. Slowly add the powdered sugar to the mixture and slowly mix it.

 4. Once the powdered sugar and egg mixture are thoroughly combined, you can decide on the texture.

 5. If you want your icing thicker (piping, decorating), leave it thicker.
-If you want it thinner for flooding the cookies, then add 1 teaspoon of water at a time to the mixture until the desired consistency is reached.
+If you want it thinner for flooding the cookies, add 1 teaspoon of water to the mixture until the desired consistency is reached.
 Don't worry if it gets thinner than you want.
-Just add more powdered sugar 1 TBS at a time till you get it back.
+Add more powdered sugar, 1 TBS at a time, until you get it back.

 Soft and Fluffy Cookie Frosting